On the variational structure of breather solutions

 Solutions of \eqref{mKdV}, \eqref{GE} and \eqref{SG} are invariant under space and time translations.
 Indeed, for any $t_0, x_0\in \R$, $u(t-t_0, x-x_0)$ is also a solution.
 Furthermore, an additional feature of the SG equation is the invariance under Lorentz transformations: given any $v\in (-1,1)$, then \be u(\ga (t-vx),\ga (x-vt)), \quad \ga := (1-v^2)^{-1/2}, \ee is a new solution of (\ref{SG}). \ms

-The mKdV and Gardner equations (\ref{mKdV}),(\ref{GE}) are also relevant due to the existence of solitary wave solutions called \emph{solitons}.
-A \emph{soliton} is a localized solution which maintains its form for all time.
-Similarly, a \emph{multi-soliton} is an explicit solution describing the interaction of several solitons \cite{HIROTA1}.
+The mKdV and Gardner equations (\ref{mKdV}) and (\ref{GE}) are also relevant due to the existence of solitary wave solutions called \emph{solitons}.
+A \emph{soliton} is a localized, moving or stationary solution which maintains its form for all time.
+Similarly, a \emph{multi-soliton} is a (not necessarily) explicit solution describing the interaction of several solitons \cite{HIROTA1}.

 \ms